Pierogi Recipe (VIDEO)

 How to Make Potato Cheese Filling:

-Place potatoes in a pot, add enough water to cover potatoes then bring to a boil over medium/high and continue cooking 25 minutes or until easily pierced with a fork.
-Drain and cool 5 minutes then mash potatoes.
+- Place potatoes in a pot, add enough water to cover potatoes then bring to a boil over medium/high and continue cooking 25 minutes or until easily pierced with a fork.
+Drain and cool 5 minutes then mash potatoes until smooth.

 To Make Pierogi Dough:

-In the bowl of a stand mixer (or large mixing bowl if mixing by hand), whisk together 1 cup warm water, 1/4 cup milk, 2 Tbsp sour cream, 1 egg and 1 tsp salt until blended.
+- In the bowl of a stand mixer (or large mixing bowl if mixing by hand), whisk together 1 cup warm water, 1/4 cup milk, 2 Tbsp sour cream, 1 egg, 3 Tbsp oil, and 1 1/2 tsp salt until blended.

-Using dough hook attachment, add 2 cups flour and mix on speed 2 until incorporated.
+- Using the dough hook attachment (or wooden spoon if done by hand), add 2 cups flour and mix on speed 2 until incorporated.
 Add remaining flour 1/2 cup at a time, letting it incorporate before adding more.
-Add the last bit of flour 1 Tbsp at a time just until dough no longer sticks to sides of the bowl.
-Knead on speed 2 or by hand for 10 minutes.
+Add the last bit of flour, 1 Tbsp at a time, just until the dough no longer sticks to the sides of the bowl, or to your hands.
+Knead on speed 2 or by hand for 2-3 minutes until the dough is smooth and elastic.
+Cover with plastic wrap and let rest for 30 minutes.

 How to Mold Pierogi:

-Divide dough into 2 pieces.
-Cover the second piece with the mixing bowl and thinly roll the first piece out onto a floured surface to just under 1/8” thickness.
+- Divide dough into 2 pieces.
+Cover the second piece and thinly roll the first piece out onto a floured surface to just under 1/8” thickness.

-Use a 3” diameter round cookie cutter to cut circles from the dough, keeping them as close as possible (collect scraps and place under the bowl to re-use).
-Add 1/2 Tbsp of potatoes over each round.
+- Use a 3” diameter round cookie cutter to cut circles from the dough, keeping them as close as possible (collect scraps and keep covered to re-use).
+Add 1/2 Tbsp of potatoes over each round (a mini scoop makes portioning easy).

 How to Make Bacon Topping:

-Make the topping before boiling pierogi so it’s ready to drizzle over pierogi to prevent sticking.
-In a medium skillet, saute 4 oz chopped bacon.
+- Make the topping before boiling pierogi so it’s ready to drizzle over pierogi to prevent sticking.
+In a medium skillet, saute bacon.
 Once crisp, melt in 2 Tbsp butter and remove from heat.

 How to Cook Pierogi: